bhisaac/5eFP/5eFP-SRD.md

 #### Recall

 Some spells have lingering effects.
-A spell with a duration of recall lasts until the PCs recall and return to HQ.
+A spell with a duration of recall lasts until the players return to HQ.

+> A recall is a special ritual any PC can complete that can only be performed outside of an encounter.
+Once one or more PCs complete the recall ritual, all players return to the map room at HQ.
+PCs automatically recall after 8 hours have elapsed since deploying.

 ### Concentration